Skip to main content

 Virtual Legal Assistant

-A remote legal support professional who helps law firms run intake, scheduling, matter maintenance, document coordination, and client communication workflows under attorney supervision.
+A virtual legal assistant for lawyers who need dependable intake, scheduling, matter maintenance, document coordination, billing follow-up, and client communication support under attorney supervision.

 Response within one business day